lingmaozhou/adam-blog/_posts/2020-05-13-reading-list.markdown

 My Wife Said You May Want to Marry Me: A Memoir - Jason Rosenthal

 Joy at Work: Organizing Your Professional Life - Marie Kondo, Scott Sonenshein

+Paper Towns - John Green

+An Abundance of Katherines - John Green

 <br>